Vizz77/Physic_Exam/README.md

+# Exam Archive

+This repository contains a small web application that serves as an archive of physics exam topics.
+The site was created by a student as a personal project to collect exercises and short notes in a single place.
+It is built with **React** and **Vite** to keep the setup lightweight and easy to maintain.

+## Purpose

+The goal of the application is to provide an easy way to browse common physics exam questions and related material.
+It can be expanded to host additional resources or solutions over time.

+---

-# React + Vite
+## React + Vite Template

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+The project started from the official Vite template which provides a minimal setup to get React working with HMR and some ESLint rules.

 Currently, two official plugins are available: